darylshy/playground/README.md

 User Information Card with Friends/Best Friends List
 Demonstrates:
 ===
-+  Use of directives and isolate scope
++  Proper of directives, isolate scope, and ng-transclude
 +  Directive communication with other directives
 +  effective scope usage